-This newly released Hubble image of the week shows dwarf galaxy ESO 553-46, which is located roughly 20 million light-years away.
+This newly released Hubble image of the week shows dwarf galaxy ESO 553-46, which is located approximately 20 million light-years away.

 As far as galaxies are concerned, size can be deceptive.
 Some of the largest galaxies in the Universe are dormant, while some dwarf galaxies, such as ESO 553-46 imaged here by the NASA/ESA Hubble Space Telescope, can produce stars at a hair-raising rate.
 In fact, ESO 553-46 has one of the highest rates of star formation of the 1000 or so galaxies nearest to the Milky Way.
 No mean feat for such a diminutive galaxy!